Frisch's: Operations

-Frisch's Big Boy hamburger
+Menu and signature items

 An illustration showing how Big Boy hamburgers are assembled.
 The original version developed by Bob Wian (left) has mayonnaise and red relish (a combination of pickle relish, ketchup and chili sauce).
 Frisch's version (right) replaces them with tartar sauce and dill pickles, and applies them in a different order.
 The worldwide Big Boy system version (center) instead uses a thousand island-type dressing advertised as "Big Boy special sauce".